Blockchain, Crypto

 Limited Access

 Unlike non-custodial wallets, which allow you to control your private keys and access your funds from anywhere, custodial wallets typically limit your access to your funds.
+You may be required to go through a verification process, wait for approval, or deal with restrictions on withdrawals and transfers.

 Lack of Anonymity